Microchip-MPLAB-Harmony/reference_apps/apps/pic32mz_ef_curiosity_v2/pic32mzef_motion_surveillance/readme.md

 - In the "Import Image File" window, Step 1 - Create Prebuilt Project, Click the "Browse" button to select the prebuilt hex file.
 - Select Device has "PIC32MZ2048EFM144"
 - Ensure the proper tool is selected under "Hardware Tool"
-- Click on Next button
+- Click on "Next" button
 - In the "Import Image File" window, Step 2 - Select Project Name and Folder, select appropriate project name and folder
-- Click on Finish button
+- Click on "Finish" button
 - In MPLAB X IDE, click on "Make and Program Device" Button.
 The device gets programmed in sometime
 - Follow the steps in "Running the Demo" section below